 Finally we arrived in a little village located right on a beach that went on for miles.
 I was already in awe with the surroundings until I saw our stay for the night.
 It was Villa Louis: a villa that was originally built in 1868 for a famous French compositor Auber director of the Paris opera.
 Then in 1968 an artist family took is over and now it has turned into a beautiful antique villa filled with art pieces, treasures on every corner (literally), and endless vintage bikes.
 Every turn in the house had another visual story and charming character.
 I've never been (let alone stayed in) anywhere like it.

-Now after all of the full days of French culture, Robin decided to bring me somewhere where fellow Americans made history back in the day : Arromanches.
+Now after all of the full days of French culture, we went to where my fellow Americans made history back in the day : Arromanches.
 This is the place where an artificial port was built to help bring in supplies and troops during the invasion of Normandy during World War II.
 I'm honestly usually not the biggest history fanatic but visiting these places where events like this occurred gives things a whole other meaning rather than when you just read about them in a book.
 We could still see remains of the port there, which put things even further into perspective.

-Exploring Normandy like this felt like a complete fairytale and all I can say is that I'm one very grateful girl to have such a romantic man in my life.
+Exploring Normandy like this felt like a complete fairytale and I found it so interesting to get completely immersed into another culture.
 Spending a weeklong trip together with someone you've only just started seeing can sound like a daunting experience at first.
 For some reason, my gut told me to go with it though and it has yet to steer me in the wrong direction.
 If you never try for something new, you'll never know what could happen.
 Plus, the best way to get to know someone is to travel with them so eff the rules & vivre la vie!